anupmehta702/paint/README.md

 Did not have command for every operation .Instead had only one command which took care of all operation

 TODO
-Create canvas object with height & Width OutOfBoundaryException write logic in handler
+Create canvas object with height & Width - Done OutOfBoundaryException write logic in handler
-Test case for execute method in Paint rename Draw and execute method
+Test case for execute method in Paint -Done rename Draw and execute method - DOne
+Mock test for print method in Paint

 # paint
 create canvas and paint it with figures